pass-culture/pass-culture-app-native/doc/development/localApi.md

 #### Mobile app

-To make the mmobile app request the backend, you either need to rebuild the application, OR you can change [this line](https://github.com/pass-culture/pass-culture-app-native/blob/masteer/src/api/api.ts#L7):
+To make the mobile app request the backend, you either need to rebuild the application, OR you can change [this line](https://github.com/pass-culture/pass-culture-app-native/blob/master/src/api/api.ts#L7):

 ```diff
 +   basePath: 'http://localhost',